 Don't overthink your plant-based smoothies.
-Some of my best have been the result of improvising with what I've had on hand and throwing in what needs using up.
+Some of my best have been the result of improvising with what I've had on hand and throwing in what needs to be used up.

 First, you need to gather your ingredients.
 A combination of the following is a good place to start when making a healthy breakfast smoothie:

-- A liquid base - You can use any plant milks such as almond milk, oat milk, soy milk or cashew milk, or you can use water, coconut water, canned coconut milk, fruit juice or even cold coffee or matcha.
+- A liquid base - You can use any plant milk such as almond milk, oat milk, soy milk, or cashew milk, or you can use water, coconut water, canned coconut milk, fruit juice, or even cold coffee or matcha.
 My preference is almost always plant milk .. whatever one I happen to have in the fridge.
 I personally don't like using water or coconut water because they make smoothies too ... you guessed it ... watery, and I don't usually use fruit juice because usually my smoothies are already loaded up with fruit.

 - Fresh fruit - I like to use a combination of fresh and frozen fruit.
 Frozen to thicken and chill, and fresh for its great flavor.
 As far as smoothies are concerned any fresh fruit will work.

 - Some healthy fats.
-This can come in the form of nut or seed butter (like peanut butter, almond butter or sunflower seed butter), coconut, avocado, chia seeds, flax seeds, hemp hearts or hemp seeds, nuts, sunflower seeds or pumpkin seeds.
+This can come in the form of nut or seed butter (like peanut butter, tahini, almond butter, or sunflower seed butter), coconut, avocado, chia seeds, flax seeds, hemp hearts or hemp seeds, nuts, sunflower seeds, or pumpkin seeds.

-- Other vegetables - To pack in extra nutrients and fibre and lower sugar content try adding frozen zucchini and cauliflower, sweet potato (raw or cooked), fresh or frozen carrots, beets, pumpkin or squash.
+- Other vegetables - To pack in extra nutrients and fiber and lower sugar content try adding frozen zucchini and cauliflower, sweet potato (raw or cooked), fresh or frozen carrots, beets, pumpkin, or squash.

 - Extra optional add-ins - As per the list below for more flavor/nutrition.